 Our hotel here is just 3km from the fascinating historic city of Spoleto.
 Apart from being a great city of art, Spoleto has buildings seemingly reflecting every major architectural style in history, including a Roman arch, a 10th Century church, 12th Century Duomo and a 80m high 14th Century aqueduct.
 The castle here was a former prison and now houses an impressive art museum.
 The archaeological museum houses many treasures and sculptures found in the Roman theatre as well as artefacts dating back to the Etruscans.
 The tourist office in Piazza Liberta can provide you with lots of useful information in English so it may be worth planning your day from here with what interests you.
 Of course, there are many lovely cafes and trattorie for lunch.

 This morning we will climb up to Montefalco, the 'balcony of Umbria', it is a fair climb but well worth the effort!
 The town occupies a marvellously scenic position and on a clear day you can see as far as Perugia in the north.
 The town has retained its mediaeval atmosphere and structure.
 The church of San Francesco, now a museum, houses a fabulous 15th Century art collection.
 The town is perhaps most famous for its wine.
 The Rosso di Montefalco is a popular choice, but by far the most intriguing vintage is that of the sagrantino.
 This is made using the sagrantino grape which is only found in Europe.
 It is well worth a taste while you admire the spectacular view.
-From here the route is all down hill past lush green fields, poppies and buttercups with splendid views over Bevagna, Monte Cucco and the Marche Apennines beyond.
-Your hotel boasts a fabulous panoramic terrace for pre-dinner drinks with views across the entire valley.
-Ride Approx. 36km.
+From here continue past lush green fields, poppies and buttercups before your last climb up to the mediaeval village of Marcellano.
+Your 4 star hotel is set within its own lovely gardens, with fabulous panoramic views across the entire valley.
+Ride Approx. 39km.

 Today is a free day to explore the small walled town of Bevagna.
 The town has been an important settlement since well before the Romans named it Mevania.
-There is a path that leads from the hotel all the way to the town walls.
 We recommend making your way to the main square, the Piazza Silvestri, to soak up the wonderful atmosphere of this town.
 There is plenty to explore including the 13th Century Gothic Palazzo dei Consoli, the golden mediaeval theatre, the 2nd Century Roman temple and baths that include a spectacular lobster mosaic.
 Once you have had a good look around it will then be time for a relaxing afternoon by the pool with sleepy views over the 'green heart of Italy', the dreamy Umbrian countryside.

-Not long after leaving Bevagna you will find yourself freewheeling down into the tiny, circular walled village of Torre del Colle with its photogenic little streets.
-Then it will be flat cycling across the plain into the old wine town of Torgiano with its famous Lungarotti cellars.
+Not long after leaving Bevagna you will find yourself in the picturesque mediavel village of Gualdo Cattaneo with it's imposing 15th Century castle and 13th Century crypt.
+You can then enjoy some freewheeling before flat riding across the plains.
+There is a final ascent into the old wine town of Torgiano with its famous Lungarotti cellars.
 The local tipple, Rubesco Riserva, is now considered one of the best wines in the country.
 There is a museum dedicated to the history of wine making in the town and also one that is dedicated to the production of olive oil.
-There will be some time to look around and maybe have a tasting before cycling on the 'Wine and Art Road' to Brufa.
-Ride Approx. 39km.
+Ride Approx. 44km.

 Leave Spello after breakfast.
 We have arranged for a transfer back to Foligno leaving at 09.15.